cpbjr/catholic-readings-api/START-HERE.md

 Your API will be found by:
 - ✅ GitHub search: "catholic api"
 - ✅ Google search: "catholic readings api"
-- ✅ GitHub Topics pages (catholic, liturgy, api, saints)
+- ✅ GitHub Topics pages (catholic, liturgy, api, calendar)
 - ✅ Developers searching for USCCB data
 - ✅ Parish IT staff looking for free solutions